jyotit-kaushal/distributedsystems-implementations/README.md

 ### Point 3.a Newly Elected Coordinator Failure During Announcement:

-Now, originally since there's no need the line which causes a delay when announcing itself as a leader has been commented out.
-But for the rest of the scenarios (i.e. 3, and 4)- please uncomment this line to see effects take place- It is Line 102 in the original file, if not you can find it in the ```setCoordinator()`` function.
+Now, originally since there's no need the line which causes a delay when announcing itself as a leader has just a 1 second delay (very minimal).
+But for the rest of the scenarios (i.e. 3, and 4)- please change this line to be delayed for 5 seconds instead making it easier to see the scenarios listed below- It is Line 102 in the original file, if not you can find it in the ```setCoordinator()`` function.
 Please contact me on Tele @jyotit_kaushal if you can't find it.
 ```
-// time.Sleep(time.Duration(5) * time.Second)
+time.Sleep(time.Duration(1) * time.Second)
 ```
 Once this is done, you can simulate the case where the elected coordinator fails during announcement.
 In this case, you'll essentially have two copies of the coordinators based on which node you are.
 But either way when you hit enter to try to talk with the coordinator no matter which node you are- you'll realize the coordinator is down and this will start a new election.
 Hence, there will not be any functional issues with the program.